cj-gilbert/Instacart-Python/README.md

 •	**Visualizing data:** used Matplotlib and Seaborn to create histograms, line charts, pie charts, and bar charts (vertical/horizontal, stacked, and 100% stacked).
 Customized colors, legends, labels and annotations for clarity and visual consistency.

 •	**Reporting results:** provided an Excel file that vividly explained the answers to all questions from sales/marketing as well as documenting the data population flow, consistency checks, data wrangling, and column derivations.

+### IMAGE ATTRIBUTION
+The shopping cart icon used for this project on GitHub was adapted from
+<a href="https://www.vecteezy.com/free-vector/shopping-cart">Shopping Cart Vectors by Vecteezy</a>

+The Instacart logo is trademarked by Instacart.